Happy Happy Nester

 I’m looking at the trend (over on my analytics) of this dessert, and it peaked about last January, and it’s starting to trend up again.

-Don’t feel bad if you don’t know anything about these special gourmet pancakes.
+Don’t feel bad if you don’t know anything about these fluffiest pancakes.
 But before you google Japanese pancakes, there are the traditional pancakes that are more of a savory recipe.
 My kiddos and I were served some at a playdate, and the kids were sadly disappointed.
-They were picturing sweet pancakes but instead, they had eggs with vegetables in them.
+They were picturing sweet pancakes; instead, they had eggs with vegetables.

 But this pancake is more like a sweet souffle!